jurriandoornbos/blendergis_amsterdam_stl/README.md

 There is probably better ways to go about this, but I did not research it, and this is probably good enough for some basic prints.

 ## Pre-requisites
-- Install Blender + BlenderGIS (Not necessary to get GDAL installed, we'll be working with open-source data from OpenStreetMap, and no conversions are necessary)
+- Install Blender + BlenderGIS (Preferably with GDAL)

 # Netherlands
 There is a million ways to go about this ofcourse, I present here a few steps to get (for NL):